awsdocs/amazon-athena-user-guide/doc_source/ctas-examples.md

 **Example: Creating bucketed and partitioned tables**
 The following example shows a `CREATE TABLE AS SELECT` query that uses both partitioning and bucketing for storing query results in Amazon S3\.
 The table results are partitioned and bucketed by different columns\.
 Athena supports a maximum of 100 unique bucket and partition combinations\.
 For example, if you create a table with five buckets, 20 partitions with five buckets each are supported\.
 For syntax, see [CTAS table properties](create-table-as.md#ctas-table-properties)\.
-For information about choosing the columns for bucketing, see [Bucketing vs partitioning](ctas-bucketing-vs-partitioning.md)\.
+For information about choosing the columns for bucketing, see [Partitioning and bucketing in Athena](ctas-partitioning-and-bucketing.md)\.

 ```
 CREATE TABLE ctas_avro_bucketed